DuanWong/travel-website-template/README.md

 # Travel website template
   <p>
-    This travel website template is designed to provide an engaging and user-friendly platform for travel agencies.
-With its modern design and robust features, it aims to enhance user experience and streamline the process of travel planning.
+    This travel website template was designed to provide an engaging and user-friendly platform for travel agencies.
+With its modern design and robust features, it aimed to enhance user experience and streamline the process of travel planning.
   </p>
   <p>
-    Thistravel website template developed by Creeford, Jiayi and Duan.
+    This travel website template developed by Creeford, Jiayi and Duan.
   </p>

 ## 1.Webpage screenshots